 How do you plan to use the skills and knowledge you gained during the programme within your career going forward?

 There are two aspects of my career when it comes to the application; one is technical around AI and IoT, and the other is business.
 All in all, I planned to build my own brand identity as an ‘AI Technology Solutions Strategist’, where my expertise around advanced and breakout strategy, programmes that I particularly chose to learn, will help me on both the aspects.

 What do you enjoy most about your current work and what are the main challenges that you face?

 Octopus Digital is extremely exciting and challenging and that’s why it thrives me.
 Because it requires strategic leadership in terms of setting up a new company, establishing cross-functional teams across different geographies and cultures, co-mingling process automation knowledge with data science, developing new IPs (intellectual properties) and products with distinctive go-to-market strategies.
 The most exciting part is that all the effort will lead to an IPO of Octopus within a realistically aggressive time span.
 For Battle Tested Consultant, it’s about helping SMEs develop their intrinsic and extrinsic resources and capabilities necessary to be able to internationalise and get out of their comfort zone while improving the quality of profits.

 What is your proudest achievement in the job so far?

 It is when we helped the world’s largest district cooling company called Empower, Emirates Central Cooling Systems Corporation in Dubai; and supplied them the world’s biggest district cooling SCCDC (Supervisory Command, Control and Data Center) and IoT system.
 The system connected all buildings all over Dubai via IoT to a central control room for autonomous management via AI (Artificial Intelligence).
-It was a team effort that led to the birth of Octopus Digital to replicate that success cross countries and industries.
+It was a team effort that led to the birth of Octopus Digital to replicate that success across countries and industries.